AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/what-is-cnnxt.md

 uid: what-is-cnnxt
 ---

-# Get started with AVEVA™ Connect
+# Introduction to AVEVA™ Connect

 AVEVA™ Connect (https://connect.aveva.com/) is the common cloud platform on which AVEVA™ Data Hub sits.
 AVEVA™ Connect helps to organize your applications and projects and it facilitates managing security across applications that work together.